-So why is accrual accounting so much more important or beneficial to a business than cash basis accounting.
+Then, why is accrual accounting so much more important or beneficial to a business than cash basis accounting.

 Accrual Method of Accounting

 The goal of accounting is to record economic activity and report this information back to management for the decision making process.
-Basically it works like this:
+Basically, it works like this:

 Good Information into the Books of Record = Best Opportunity to Make Good Decisions

 The accrual process creates the best environment for good information into the system.
 For anyone to appreciate accrual accounting, you must first understand the top five accrual entries.